Scrutinizing a massless dark photon: basis independence: Conclusions

 \section{Conclusions}

 In this work, we show that for the SM extended with a $U(1)_X$ gauge field having kinetic mixing with SM $U(1)_Y$ gauge field, the physical massless dark photon cannot be distinguished from the photon if re-writing gauge fields in the canonical form is the only requirement for removing the kinetic mixing term in the case with $m_X =0$.
 To make the points, we first show the details of two commonly used ways and show that they are related by an orthogonal transformation.
 Furthermore, one can arrive at a general mass eigenstate of photon and dark photon from case b) by an orthogonal transformation described by a rotation angle.
 We have shown that such a mixing does not leave traces in the EM and weak interactions if only SM particles are involved.
-When missing energy due to the escape of dark sector particles with the massless dark photon portal is measured, one can detect physical effects of the kinetic mixing massless dark photon.
-We study it in the Higgs decays into mono-photon and missing energy, $Z$ boson decays into dark sector particles and missing energy in $pp$ collisions.
-We encourage experimental colleagues to carry out related experiments.
+Physical effects of kinetic mixing will necessarily involve dark currents either in the form of missing energy (small ionization energy loss) or dark currents in loops.
+We have updated constraints on the millicharge from the Lamb shift and lepton $g-2$ measurements as a function of the millicharged particle mass.